 Conclusion and Final Thoughts

 Safflower seed is a great food to feed your birds.
 It’s healthy, inexpensive, and attracts a wide array of songbirds.
-I also like the fact that the shells create little mess because the seed is relatively small.
+I also like the fact that the shells create a low amount of mess because the seed is relatively small.
 And many birds (like doves) swallow it whole.

 But my favorite feature of safflower will always be the fact that squirrels and blackbirds DO NOT (or rarely) eat it.
 How such a wonderful seed evolved is beyond me, but using safflower is an effective way to solve two of the most common problems backyard birders face.

 Whether you decide to include safflower seed as part of a bird seed mix or you decide to buy safflower in bulk, I think you are making a great decision to include it at your bird feeding station!